 NS 4+ Brunescent: Cataract completely opaque/brown

-Easy to grade on retroillumination.
+Best graded while visualizing with retroillumination.
+It may be difficult to retroilluminate if there is a concurrent NS cataract.
 By WHO criteria, think of the lens as a pizza and sum up the area of the peripheral spoke like opacities.

 |CS 1+: ⅛ to ¼ of the total area